StefanIvemo/stefanivemo.github.io/_posts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

 {% endhighlight %}

 ## Microsoft.Network/virtualHubs/hubRouteTables
 Now that the Azure Firewall is deployed it's time to get some routing in-place.
 I want to route all traffic from On-Premises locations to my Azure VNets through Azure Firewall.
 And for my VNets in Azure I want to send outbound internet traffic and traffic towards On-Premises through Azure Firewall.
-In order to do that I need a new Custom Hub Route Table `RT_VNet` that I will associate with all VNet Connections and add a static route to the `defaultRouteTable` used by all branches (Custom Route Tables for branches are not available).
+In order to do that I need a new Custom Hub Route Table `RT_VNet` that I will associate with all VNet Connections and add a static route to the `defaultRouteTable` used by all branches.
+Custom Route Tables for branches are not available, all branches are associated with and are propagating routes to the `defaultRouteTable`.

-- `name` - Name of the Route Table, since it's a child resource to the Virutal Hub make sure that the correct segments are used.
+- `name` - Name of the Route Table, since it's a child resource to the Virtual Hub make sure that the correct segments are used.
 - `routes` - List of all routes to add
   - `name` - Route name
   - `destinationType` - The type of destination, `CIDR`, `ResourceId` or `Service`.